LeePedersen/letterwheel/README.md

   * Giving up on config issues on epicodus computer right now.
 If I can get it deployed it shouldn't be a problem?
 I think?
   * Got the virgil example chat repo up and running!
 Shouldn't have been this hard but there were a lot of config issues
   * Troubleshooting the example chat CORS headers.
 May not spend too much time on this because I have a feeling it might be a version issue and it seems more productive to cross that bridge in my own app when I get to it
+  * Next steps: ActionCable could be really good to have, and then I have to study the virgil security docs more to figure out how to make it work